By Stephen Beck | February 20, 2025

 Small seedlings growing out of dirt

 For the first part of germination, the tray will be kept in the dark with another tray directly on top.
 Additional weight (like a piece of plywood cut to fit in a 1020 tray) will help the seeds to remain in contact with the media while the roots push down into it.
-Leave it directly in contact with the media for half of the dark period (see “Covered Time” in Table 1).
+Leave it directly in contact with the media for half of the dark period (see “Covered time” in Table 1).
 The goal is to ensure the roots are forced to grow downward, rather than pushing the seed upward.
 Remove the tray when it’s obvious the roots are pushing into the medium.

 For the second half of the dark period, take the top tray off and turn it over so that it forms a covering without contacting the seeds.
 At this point, the plants will begin sprouting.
 They are kept in the dark for a period to encourage them to stretch a bit.